trickerer01/RV/README.md

 #### Tags
 - Refer to `rv_tags.list` file for list of existing tags.
 Any tag you use must be a valid tag.
 That is, unless you also utilize...
 - Wildcards.
 In any kind of tag you can use symbols `?` and `*` for 'any symbol' and 'any number of any symbols' repectively.
-Tags containing wildcards are not being validated, they can be anything
+- Tags containing wildcards aren't validated, they can be anything
 - Keep in mind that in tags all spaces must be **replaced_with_underscores** - tag names are all unified this way for convenience

 #### Additional info